 - It’s always smart to be prepared with rain and waterproof gear.
 See our packing guide below to see what we use.

-Best Places to Stay
+Where to Stay

 - We stayed at Tu Tu’ Tun Lodge and it was our favorite spot on the entire Oregon coast (Shh don’t tell the others!).
 It’s a 20-minute drive from Samuel H. Boardman and a nice place to retreat and relax.

-- If you’re looking for Camping Spots, Harris Beach State Park is close by and a great spot to camp year round.
+- If you’re looking for Camping Spots, Harris Beach State Park is close by and a great spot to camp year-round.
 Find more details on their site.

 - If you’re in an RV, these are some great RV spots: Harris Beach State Park, Chetco River, and Brookings.